core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

-An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
-After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one.
+An endpoint admits a maximum number of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
+After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one, see {{ssec-loss-mutable-context-overflow}}.
 It is up to the application to define policies for Recipient Contexts to delete.
-If a new Recipient Context has been installed after having deleted an old, then the Recipient Context is initialized with an invalid Replay Window, see {{ssec-loss-mutable-context-overflow}}.

 ## Authentication Credentials ## {#sec-pub-key-format}